mungewell/zoom-zt2/readme.md

                                                    ++---- Volume
 ```

-Turn tuner on, when in Editor mode the pedal will send note information
+Turn tuner on, when in 'Editor mode' the pedal will continuously send note information
 ```
 $ amidi -p hw:1,0,0 -S 'F0 52 00 6e 64 0b F7'